 Apprentices who keep the poultry in motion

-They come in as whole birds, and depart as wings, nuggets, goujons and breasts.
+They come in as whole birds, and depart as wings, goujons and breasts.

 Every week 1.5 million chickens pass through the giant Avara Foods plant in Telford – that's two birds every second.
 The meat is processed, sealed and packed by millions of pounds' worth of hi-tech robotics as they are transported around the plant on a network of precision-timed conveyor belts, preparing them for delivery to some of the UK's biggest retailers.

-And it is the role of Karol Naza and George Robson to help keep all this poultry in motion.
+And it is the role of Karol Nazar and George Robson to help keep all this poultry in motion.

 Karol, 20, and George 16, are engineering apprentices at the works in Hortonwood.
 While some of their peers opted for the well-worn route of A-levels followed by university, the pair chose a different path.
 They are among a growing number of young people who are eschewing full-time education in favour of on-the-job training, backed up by part-time college tuition.